Kidney Stone Evaluation and Treatment Program

 A refined laboratory is crucial, but so is clinical experience.
 The causes of stones involve effects of diet, vocation, habits, travel, virtually every aspect of life, many of which are not apparent to patients until discovered by physicians who are skilled enough to find in what appear to be simple matters of daily living the principle cause of stone formation.
 The tempo of stones, is also seemingly easy to document, but in fact it requires a detailed and thoughtful interpretation of clinical history along with radiological studies like CT scans to determine if a patient is really forming new stones, for example, or passing old ones that formed because of conditions no longer in effect.
 This kind of clinical skill is rare and difficult to acquire except in a very large clinical center specialized for care of stone forming patients.

-Because of their vast experience, the physicians in the University of Chicago Kidney Stone Evaluation and Treatment Program and able to diagnose and manage virtually all known causes of stones.
+Because of their vast experience, the physicians in the University of Chicago Kidney Stone Evaluation and Treatment Program are able to diagnose and manage virtually all known causes of stones.
 In a recent publication, the program demonstrated that over even 40 years stones and stone related complications can be successfully managed.
-This kind of experience, over time and thousands of patients cannot be matched anywhere else in the US, and is a reason why this program is recognized for its remarkable achievements world wide.
+This kind of experience, over time and thousands of patients cannot be matched anywhere else in the US, and is a reason why this program is recognized for its remarkable achievements worldwide